-Avoids a late enrollment fee for Medicare Part A or B, which can be long-lasting and costly.
+Avoids a late enrollment penalty for Medicare Part A or B, which can be long-lasting and costly.

-Avoids a late enrollment fee for Medicare Part D prescription drug insurance.
+Avoids a late enrollment penalty for Medicare Part D prescription drug insurance.

-Although you can easily sign up for Medicare online, deciding which benefits to pursue for your situation is not always so easy.
+Although you can easily sign up for Part A, B, C, or D Medicare online, deciding which benefits to pursue for your situation is not always so easy.